offbeatwp/documentation/getting-started__installation.md

 wp offbeatwp init-theme {theme-slug}
 ```
 The latest boostrap theme should be automatically been downloaded from git and activated within wordpress.

+### 3. Enjoy working with OffbeatWP

+When you access the website you should see a link to the default "Hello world" post. _(Will replace this later with some Default OffbeatWP Introduction page)_